Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/EntityIdentity.md

 !!! warning
     This article mentions the Unity ECS.
-Although Crowds uses the ECS internally you don't need to understand anything about the ECS to use Crowds!
+Although Overcrowded uses the ECS internally you don't need to understand anything about the ECS to use Overcrowded!

 # EntityIdentity